 Pre-conditions:

-1. The MC service client 1 had previously successfully initiated an MC service emergency alert.
+1. The MC service client 1 had previously successfully initiated an MC service emergency alert targeted to a group.

 2. The MC service client 1 is still in the emergency state.

 3. The initiating MC service client 1 has affiliated with the MC service group designated as the MC service emergency group.